 4. Your Christian values and beliefs remain relevant.

-Because you are in a new place doesn’t mean you should conform to the culture around you.
+Being in a new place doesn’t mean you should conform to the culture around you.
 Your faith is timeless.
 God’s standards clearly communicated in His Word will always be relevant everywhere.

 I like this statement from my Pastor, now paraphrased.
 The Word of God is our creed on how to live as believers.
 There is a way God wants things to be done and it is not subject to popular opinions or country.
 We are meant to be biblical, not conventional.

-Don’t relax with your faith and values.
+Don’t relax your faith and values.
 Instead, commit to a good local church and maintain a fervent devotion.
 Get accountable to other believers.
 Live boldly and unashamed for Christ.
 The Holy Spirit empowers you to do this.

 5. It might take a while to feel at home.